eclipse-openj9/openj9/test/README.md

 Note that we additionally added support to exclude individual methods of a test class, by using :methodName behind the class name (OpenJDK does not support this currently).
 In the example, only the testGetProcessCPULoad method from that class will be excluded (on all platforms/specs).
   * temporarily on specific platforms or architectures

-    Same as excluding on all platforms, you add a line to the default_exclude.txt file, but with specific specs to exclude, for example:
+    Same as excluding on all platforms, you add a line to latest_exclude_$(JAVA_VERSION).txt file, but with specific specs to exclude, for example:
 ```
 org.openj9.test.java.lang.management.TestOperatingSystemMXBean 121187 linux_x86-64
 ```